 Add ascorbic acid to fruit to control enzymes

-Some directions for freezing fruits also include temporary measures to control enzyme-activated browning.
-Such temporary measures include soaking the fruit in dilute vinegar solutions or coating the fruit with sugar and lemon juice.
-However, these latter methods don't prevent browning as effectively as treatment with ascorbic acid.
+- Soaking the fruit in dilute vinegar solutions or coating the fruit with sugar and lemon juice doesn't prevent browning as effectively as treatment with ascorbic acid.

 Limit air during freezing

-Another group of chemical changes that can take place in frozen products is the development of rancid oxidative flavors through contact of the frozen product with air.
-This problem can be controlled by using a wrapping material which does not permit air to pass into the product.
+Air exposure can cause frozen products to develop rancid oxidative flavors.
+Keep frozen food in airtight containers or use wrapping material that does not permit air to pass into the product.
 Also, remove as much air as possible from the freezer bag or container to reduce the amount of air in contact with the product.

 Water makes up over 90 percent of the weight of most fruits and vegetables.
-This water and other chemical substances are held within the fairly rigid cell walls which give support structure and texture to the fruit or vegetable.
-Freezing fruits and vegetables actually consists of freezing the water contained in the plant cells.
+Water and other chemicals are held within the fairly rigid cell walls that give structure and texture to the fruit or vegetable.
+When you freeze fruits and vegetables you actually are freezing the water in the plant cells.

 Don't overload the freezer

-All freezer manuals give guidelines for the maximum number of cubic feet of unfrozen product which can be frozen at one time.
-This is usually 2 to 3 pounds of vegetable to each cubic foot of freezer space per 24 hours.
-Overloading the freezer with unfrozen products will result in a long, slow freeze and a poor quality product.
+All freezer manuals give guidelines for the maximum number of cubic feet of unfrozen food that can be frozen at one time.
+This is usually 2 to 3 pounds of vegetables to each cubic foot of freezer space per 24 hours.
+Overloading the freezer with unfrozen products will result in a long, slow freeze and a poor-quality product.

 Changes caused by fluctuating temperature

-Fluctuating temperatures in the freezer can cause the migration of water vapor from the product to the surface of the container.
-This defect is sometimes found in commercially frozen foods which have been improperly handled.
+Fluctuating temperatures in the freezer can cause water vapor to form on the surface of the container.
+This is sometimes found in commercially frozen foods that have been improperly handled.

-Store frozen fruits and vegetables at zero degrees F or lower
+Store frozen fruits and vegetables at 0 degrees F or lower

 To maintain top quality, frozen fruits and vegetables should be stored at zero F or lower.
-This temperature is attainable in separate freezer units and in some combination refrigerator-freezers.
 A freezer thermometer can help you determine the actual temperature of your freezer.
-If your freezer has number temperature settings, such as from 1 to 9, check the manual to see what settings are recommended for different uses.
+If your freezer has a number of temperature settings, such as from 1 to 9, check the manual to see what settings are recommended for different uses.

-Storing frozen foods at temperatures higher than zero F increases the rate at which deteriorative reactions can take place and can shorten the shelf life of frozen foods.
+Storing frozen foods at temperatures higher than zero F can shorten the shelf life of frozen foods.
 Don't attempt to save energy in your home by raising the temperature of frozen food storage above zero F.

 Nutrient value of frozen foods

-Freezing, when properly done, is the method of food preservation which may potentially preserve the greatest quantity of nutrients.
-To maintain top nutritional quality in frozen fruits and vegetables, it's essential to follow directions contained in this bulletin for pretreatment of the vegetables, to store the frozen product at zero F and to use it within suggested storage times.
+Freezing, when properly done, can preserve more nutrients than other methods of food preservation.
+To maintain top nutritional quality in frozen fruits and vegetables it is essential to follow directions for pretreatment of the vegetables, to store the frozen product at zero degrees F and to use it within suggested storage times.

 Freezing food: questions and answers